Holiday Gift Basket & Wine Stopper DIY

 Hello again!
 Lauren Kelp here of LaurenKelp.com.
 Last time I was here we made some fabulous DIY watercolor conversation starter cards for your dinner party.
-Today we are going to break down the perfect Christmas Gift Basket — with a twist!
+Today we are going to break down the perfect Holiday Gift Basket — with a twist!
 Gift baskets sometimes get a bad rap, but I think they can be a really great gift that doesn’t break the bank and still has a very personal touch.

-FOR THE GEODE WINE STOPPER:
+WHAT YOU’LL NEED FOR THE GEODE WINE STOPPER:

 - One stick of Krazy Glue